louiso109/Automated-Tests/README.md

 npx cypress run (run in the terminal)

+cypress info

+cypress verify - Verify that Cypress is installed correctly and is executable.

+cypress version

+cypress cache path - Print the path to the Cypress cache folder.

+*DONT USE* cypress cache clear - This is useful when you want Cypress to clear out all installed versions of Cypress that may be cached on your machine.
+After running this command, you will need to run cypress install before running Cypress again.

+*DONT USE* cypress cache prune - Deletes all installed Cypress versions from the cache except for the currently-installed version.

 GIT COMMANDS:
 git rebase origin/master
     (to update branch to master if I am on feature/development/bugfixes branch)